 Fortunately, this is something you can set up in your WooCommerce store quite easily and, in fact, there are multiple ways to do so.
 You can use a free plugin (our recommended solution) or even tweak WooCommerce’s existing settings to create a makeshift invoice option.

-In this post, we’ll show you two methods for how to let wholesale customers order without paying on your WooCommerce website.
+In this post, we’ll show you two methods for how to let wholesale customers in WooCommerce order without payment.
 Let’s get started!

-Why It Can Be Smart to Let WooCommerce Customers Order Without Payment
+Why It Can Be Smart To Let Customers In WooCommerce Order Without Payment

 For stores that serve individual consumers, it’s usually best to require payments upfront.
 A customer buys a t-shirt, they pay its cost, and the store ships them that item.